xnhp/vanted-wiki/ExtendingExpLoading.md

 ## Implementing a new experiment document reader

-If you develop a new document reader you can directly extend the `ExperimentDataDragAndDropHandler` class and implement the only method in there
+If you develop a new document reader, you can directly extend the `ExperimentDataDragAndDropHandler` class and implement the only method in there.

 ```java
 class MyExperimentDataDragAndDropHandler